dtaht/blog-cerowrt/content/post/selective_unprotect.md

 In the
-[first ever fq_codel implementation for wifi](/post/fq_codel_on_ath10k), I showed that four upload streams had a codel induced loss rate of *25%* at 6Mbits on a 2ms path, at no cost in throughput.
+[first ever fq_codel implementation for wifi](/post/fq_codel_on_ath10k), I showed that four upload streams had a codel induced loss rate of *25%* at 6Mbits on a 2ms path, at no cost in throughput, for a net queue depth of 20ms.

 You can say, as I did: *"YEA! codel works!"* But, honestly it would not hurt to actually lower the retry rate on the wifi media when you are